 Pre-work : All participants are assigned some pre-work (short stories) to read.

 This Creative Writing Course is spread over three days.
-We will work every day 9 AM-1 PM and then 3 PM -6 PM IST.
+We will work every day 9 AM-5 PM IST.
 We write, share our writing, get feedback from the group.
-(Details of all three days are shared below).

 Over the first two days we become better writers, and hone our craft.
 We write many building blocks of our story.
 On day three we look outward and get to know the various players – editors, publishers, literary agents.
 We understand the publishing options before a first-time author.